Chapter 5: Decisions

 If the decision is OPI, send unsigned copies of the decision to the EPO, British Library and the RPC editor

-Complete a clear records pro-forma Annex 10 Clear records pro forma office decisions and pass it to the B3 for processing.
-This is not required for section 13 decisions.
+Complete a clear records pro-forma Annex 10 - Decision Pro forma and pass it to the case officer for processing.

 Enter the date the decision was sent on the BL number spreadsheet in SharePoint.